StephenDataStax/dsbank-coreandsearch/README.md

 # Copying data into the table

 DSE has several mechanisms for data ingest.
 This example uses the COPY command to import the CSV file.
-With COPY, the target table is named, the columns structre is defined, and the source file is provided.
-Note, in this example, the data has a column hearder which is handled with the HEADER = TURE option.
+With COPY, the target table is named, the columns structure is defined, and the source file is provided.
+Note, in this example, the data has a column header which is handled with the HEADER = TURE option.

 `COPY dsbank.transactions (cc_no, transaction_time, amount, items, location, merchant, notes, status, tags, transaction_id, user_id) FROM '/tmp/dsbank.csv' WITH HEADER = TRUE ;`

 # Querying data with CQL

-Querying data with CQL is very similmar to SQL.
+Querying data with CQL is very similar to SQL.
 Data should be located using the PK and/or CK.
 The database is designed for fast lookup and transactions based on the PK.

 To select the transactions for a specific credit card: